Introduction

 Set your priorities straight.

-Do you know exactly who you are looking?
+Do you know exactly who you are looking for?

 Maybe it would be wiser to consult your project needs?
-Before jumping straight into scheduling calls with candidates, it is worth to ask yourself:
+Before jumping straight into scheduling calls with candidates, it is worth asking yourself:

 - Am I hiring for execution or ownership?